lgreski/cleaningdata/Codebook.md

 <b>Reference:</b> features_info.txt file from [A Public Domain Dataset for Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 # Variables in the Course Project Tidy Data Set #
 The following table describes all of the columns in the [tidydata.txt](https://github.com/lgreski/cleaningdata/blob/master/tidydata.txt) file that was created to fulfill the requirements for the *Getting and Cleaning Data* course on Coursera offered during August 2015.
+Variable names in the data set are written using [camelCase notation](https://en.wikipedia.org/wiki/CamelCase) to facilitate ease of reading within R code.
 <table>
     <tr>
         <th>Position</th>